almaz-khabibrakhmanov/almaz-khabibrakhmanov.github.io/_teaching/2021-fall-teaching-1.md

 location: "Luxembourg"
 ---

 In Fall 2021, I was teaching [Computational Methods course](https://almaz-khabibrakhmanov.github.io/files/teaching/CompMethods/Computational_Methods_AY_21_22.pdf) for M.Sc. in Physics (together with Dr. Mario Galante and advised by Prof. Alexandre Tkatchenko).
 For this course, I was preparing lectures, hands-on tutorials, homework exercises and exam projects.
-While challenging at first, I enjoyed the experience of sharing my knowledge with students and diligently preparing for it.
-Below you can find lecture slides (my part of them), as well as the homeworks and exam projects we created for this course.
+While being challenging at first, I enjoyed the experience of sharing my knowledge with students and diligently preparing for it.
+The invested effort paid back as a positive and encouraging feedback from our students at the end of the semester.

+Below you can find my part of lecture slides and hands-on sessions, as well as the exam projects that we created for this course.

 Lessons
 ======